allisoncortez/nyt/README.md

 3. Exit the program.

-To view a walkthrough of this API, click on the link below: https://youtu.be/adMIz0b2pgI
+To view a walkthrough of this API, click on the link below:

+https://youtu.be/adMIz0b2pgI

-If you want to know more about my process, check out my Blog! https://allisoncortez.github.io/for_people_who_3_nonfiction_my_first_cli_project
+If you want to know more about my process, check out my blog: https://allisoncortez.github.io/for_people_who_3_nonfiction_my_first_cli_project

-I hope you find your next good book!
+I hope you find your next good book soon!

 ## Development